sebgl/htpc-download-box/README.md

 - I use the host network to simplify configuration.
 The web ui is located on port `8000` (web UI).

-Then run the container with `docker-compose up -d`.
+Then run the container with `docker-compose up -d yacht`.
 To follow container logs, run `docker-compose logs -f yacht`.

 #### Configuration